 Other assets consist of prepaid expenses, inventories, and investments held in a nonqualified deferred compensation plan.
+Investments held in a nonqualified deferred compensation plan total \$3,173 and are considered Level 1 in the fair value hierarchy.

-(j) Refundable Advances
+(j) U.S. Government Refundable Advances

 The College holds certain amounts advanced by the U.S. Government under the Federal Perkins Loan Program (the Program).
-Such amounts may be re-loaned by the College after collection; however, in the event that the College no longer participates in the Program, the amounts are generally refundable to the U.S. Government.
+Such amounts are loaned to students and may be re-loaned by the College after collection; however, in the event that the College no longer participates in the Program, the amounts are generally refundable to the U.S. Government.